polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/use-mapping.md

 * How to add functions that enable users to insert and remove the values stored for them in a map using a smart contract.

+You can find an example of the final code for this tutorial in the assets for the [ink-workshop](https://docs.substrate.io/assets/tutorials/ink-workshop/1.6-finished-code.rs)
 You can learn more about smart contract development in the following topics:

 * [Build an ERC20 token contract](/tutorials/smart-contracts/erc20-token/)